RCIRODERICK CONSULTINGTalk to an engineer

 A hand-built esoteric programming language whose semantics flow from the grammatical features of Rioplatense Argentine Spanish.
 The fifth member of a small lineage (Perligata, Espro, Tampio, Wenyan, Inflexión) and the first to use a living Romance language.
 Lives at /inflexion.

 A LinkedIn-syndicated essay series on the impact of language in technology.
-Three articles to date: a personal predecessor (Listening to Spanish Again), a series-aperture observation (What Technical Vocabulary Refuses to Carry), and a story-form lineage discovery (I Thought I Was the First.
-I Was the Fifth).
+Nine articles, now complete: three narrative openers (Listening to Spanish Again; What Technical Vocabulary Refuses to Carry; I Thought I Was the First.
+I Was the Fifth.) and the six-part technical curriculum walking each of Inflexión's grammatical-semantic mappings, ser/estar, mood, aspect, clitics, diminutive/augmentative, and number agreement.

 Anticipated Objections